dotnet/docs/includes/core-changes/msbuild/2.1/dotnetclitoolreference.md

 #### Change description

 In .NET Core 2.0, projects reference external .NET tools with the `<DotNetCliToolReference>` project setting.
-In .NET Core 2.1, some of these tools are now  included with the .NET Core SDK and the setting is no longer needed.
-If reference to these tools are included in your project, you'll receive an error similar to the following: **The tool 'Microsoft.EntityFrameworkCore.Tools.DotNet' is now included in the .NET Core SDK.**
+In .NET Core 2.1, some of these tools are included with the .NET Core SDK, and the setting is no longer needed.
+If you include references to these tools in your project, you'll receive an error similar to the following: **The tool 'Microsoft.EntityFrameworkCore.Tools.DotNet' is now included in the .NET Core SDK.**

 Tools now included in .NET Core 2.1 SDK: